FRYerOK/SteamLauncher/README.md

 Now download the latest release of Mr. Goldberg's emulator, extract the files from the "experimental_steamclient" folder to the "emulator" folder previously seen.

-To add a game, simply drag the game executable to the main page of the application in the appropriate section, fill in the data and right-click on the game card to open the context menu and click on "Start".
+To add a game, simply drag the game executable to the main page of the application in the appropriate section, fill in the data and right-click on the game card to open the context menu and click on "Launch".

 **For a proper start, please use the original steam_api(64).dll**